Living in Italy

 National Insurance-type contributions (NIC) are called ‘social security contributions’ (SSC) in Italy.
 Find out if you need to pay National Insurance in the the UK or or social security contributions in Italy.

-If you plan to move to Italy and work, even if you continue working for a UK-based company, you and your employer may need to pay social security contributions in Italy.
+If you plan to move to Italy and work, even if you continue working for a a UK-based company, you and your employer may need to pay social security contributions in Italy.
 These social security contributions would entitle you to certain benefits, such as healthcare, in Italy.

 Read guidance on National Insurance for workers from the the UK working working in the EEA or Switzerland.